Global regularity of 2D generalized incompressible magnetohydrodynamic equations: Introduction and main results

 .1in Due to the physical background and mathematical relevance, the MHD equations attracted a lot of attention.
 The most fundamental problem concerning the MHD equations is whether physically relevant regular solutions remain smooth for all time or they develop finite time singularities with general initial data.
 Actually, there have been substantial developments on the global regularity of the MHD equations with various form of the dissipation.
 Obviously, the classical 2D MHD equations have a unique global smooth solution (e.g. \cite{ST}).
 In the completely inviscid case, namely, $\nu_{1}=\nu_{2}=0$, the question of whether the local smooth solution develops singularity in finite time remains open.
 Therefore, it is interesting to consider the intermediate cases.
 Actually, one of the most interesting intermediate case reads $m_{1}(\xi)=|\xi|^{2\alpha},\,m_{2}(\xi)=|\xi|^{2\beta}$, which becomes the so-called 2D fractional MHD equations, namely,

-where the fractional operator $(-\Delta)^{\gamma}\triangleq \Lambda^{2\gamma}$ is defined by the Fourier transform, namely
+where the fractional operator $(-\Delta)^{\gamma}$ is defined by the Fourier transform, namely

+For simplicity, we denote $\Lambda\triangleq\sqrt{-\Delta}$.
 We remark the convention that by $\alpha=0$ we mean that there is no dissipation in $(\ref{2dGMHD})_{1}$, and similarly $\beta=0$ represents that there is no diffusion in $(\ref{2dGMHD})_{2}$.
-Recently, there are extensive results concerning the global regularity of \eqref{2dGMHD} with general initial data (see e.g. \cite{CWYSiam14,FNZ14MM,JZ31114,JZ31115,TYZ113,TYZ,Wu2003,Wu2011,YB2014JMAA,Y3efg5,YX2014NA} and the references cited therein).
+Recently, a number of works have been dedicated to the study of the global regularity of \eqref{2dGMHD} with general initial data (see e.g. \cite{CWYSiam14,FNZ14MM,JZ31114,JZ31115,TYZ113,TYZ,Wu2003,Wu2011,YB2014JMAA,Y3efg5,YX2014NA} and the references cited therein).
 To the best of our knowledge, the issue of the global regularity for \eqref{2dGMHD} with $\alpha=0,\beta=1$ is still a challenging open problem (see \cite{CW2011,LZ}).
 Interestingly, if more dissipation is added, then the corresponding system do admit a unique global regular solution.
 On the one hand, when $\alpha>0,\beta=1$, the global regularity issue was solved by Fan et al. \cite{FNZ14MM}, which was further improved by Yuan and Zhao \cite{YZhao16} logarithmically.
 Precisely, they obtained the global regularity of solutions requiring the dissipative operators weaker than any power of the fractional Laplacian.
 On the other hand, when $\alpha=0,\beta>1$, the global regularity of smooth solutions for the corresponding system was established in \cite{CWYSiam14,JZ31115} with different approaches, which was also improved by \cite{Agelas,Yejee18} logarithmically.
 Partially inspired by the result on logarithmically supercritical phenomena for Navier-Stokes equations \cite{TTao}, Wu \cite{Wu2011} proved that if $m_{1}(\xi)\geq \frac{|\xi|^{2\alpha}}{g_{1}(\xi)}$, $m_{2}(\xi)\geq \frac{|\xi|^{2\beta}}{g_{2}(\xi)}$ with $g_{1}\geq1, g_{2}\geq1$ are nondecreasing functions satisfying

 where $\alpha\geq1,\beta>0$ and $\alpha+\beta\geq2$, then \eqref{ADGMHD} has a unique global classical solution (see the further improved result on a periodic domain \cite{Yamazaki18}).
 Subsequently, Tran et al. \cite{TYZ} considered the case $\alpha\geq2,\,\beta=0$ and proved that if $m_{1}(\xi)\geq \frac{|\xi|^{2\alpha}}{g_{1}(\xi)}$ and $g_{1}\geq1$ is a radial function satisfying $g_{1}(\tau)\leq C\ln (e+\tau)$, then the solution is global regular.
 This result was later improved by Yamazaki \cite{Yasd14a} only requiring